Using Hiboo API with Postman

 • Working authentication flow

-Alternative Tools: This guide focuses on Postman, but you can use similar tools like Insomnia or Hoppscotch with the same OpenAPI file.
+Alternative Tools: This guide focuses on Postman, but you can use similar tools like Insomniaarrow-up-right or Hoppscotcharrow-up-right with the same OpenAPI file.

 Step 1: Download Required Files

-2. Install Postman: Download here or use the web version
+2. Install Postman: Download herearrow-up-right or use the web version

 Step 2: Import the API Collection